Skip to main content

 Are You A Shopper?

-What does Ethical Clothing Australia (ECA) do?
+What does Ethical Clothing Australia do?

-ECA is an accreditation body that works with local textile, clothing and footwear (TCF) businesses that manufacture in Australia.
-ECA ensures that the business and their supply chains are adhering to local workplace laws.
-We audit the entire supply chain from design to dispatch ensuring that workers are being paid correctly, receiving the right entitlements and are working in a safe environment.
-You can find out more about ECA here or our history here.
+Ethical Clothing Australia is an accreditation body that works with local textile, clothing and footwear (TCF) businesses that manufacture in Australia.
+Ethical Clothing Australia ensures that the business and their supply chains are adhering to local workplace laws.

 Our accreditation program remit specifically focuses on the rights and entitlements of garment workers.
 We audit the entire supply chain from design to dispatch ensuring that workers are being paid correctly, receiving the right entitlements and are working in a safe environment.